Zeres-Engel/Surfing-Stock/README.md

 - Volume

 ### Data Preprocessing
 Data preprocessing is performed to extract 31 feature columns from the raw data.
 These features are then used to build the LSTM model.
+- Volume
+- Candlestick patterns
+- Median prices
+- Simple moving averages
+- Skewness
+- Kurtosis
+-Technical indicators (RSI, MACD, etc.)
+By extracting and using these features, we can better capture the patterns and trends in the stock price data and improve the accuracy of our predictions.

 ### Layers (LSTM)
 The LSTM model is used to predict the stock price using the 31 extracted feature columns.

 ### Optimizer (Adam)
-The Adam optimizer is used to optimize the LSTM model.
+Using the Adam optimizer for stock price prediction models has several benefits, including stability, adaptiveness, and efficiency.
+It helps the model converge faster, achieve better results, and optimize more efficiently than other optimizers such as SGD or Adagrad.

 ## Deploying the Product
 ### User Interface